pingcap/tidb/docs/design/2021-12-08-instance-scope.md

 ## Impacts & Risks

-Biggest risk is that we can not agree on a reduced scope of implementation and the project extends to cover increased scope.
+The biggest risk is that we can not agree on a reduced scope of implementation and the project extends to cover increased scope.
 Configuration management is a classic example of a [bikeshed problem](https://en.wikipedia.org/wiki/Law_of_triviality), and we will likely need to make some tradeoffs to get anywhere.

 Many of the alternatives are difficult to implement because they break compatibility (we need to live with `GLOBAL` means cluster `GLOBAL`, and there is no `SET CLUSTER`) or they break rolling upgrade scenarios because we currently have no specific rules of the minimum version of TiDB which can be upgraded from.

 ## Investigation & Alternatives

-- There is no equiverlant functionality to reference in MySQL since it does not have the native concept of a cluster.
+- There is no equivalent functionality to reference in MySQL since it does not have the native concept of a cluster.
 - An [earlier proposal](https://docs.google.com/document/d/1RuajYAFVsjJCwCBpIYF--9jtgxDZZcz3cbP-iVuLxJI/edit) for `INSTANCE` scope, with rules for precedence (same author)
 - CockroachDB has cluster level settings and node-level settings.
 Most settings are cluster level, and [node-level](https://www.cockroachlabs.com/docs/v21.2/cockroach-start) needs to be parsed as arguments when starting the server.